Regenerative agriculture is the key to our future.

 Moderated by Katie Hyson from Business Fights Poverty and Sarah Roberts, CEO of Practical Action, each session created a space for organisations and companies to take a deeper dive into the emerging role of regenerative agriculture and discuss new approaches to overcome existing and pending challenges.

 The first session “Making regenerative agriculture work for smallholder farmers” explored the challenges of implementing regenerative agriculture at a project level, with discussions highlighting the ‘on the ground’ experience.

 Session 2: Thursday 16th September

 The second session “Developing company-wide action on regenerative agriculture” looked into how organisations can shape regenerative agriculture into companywide strategy, with panellists discussing how to implement learnings from a project, and build it into the overarching company strategy.

 Session 3: Wednesday 22nd September

-This event is a vital staging post on our journey to the COP26 climate talks in Glasgow this year.
+This event was a vital staging post on our journey to the COP26 climate talks in Glasgow 2021.

-Practical Action will be an official observer at the talks.
-We’ll use examples and research from our regenerative agriculture projects to work with negotiators from the Global South.
+As official observers at the talks, Practical Action used examples and research from our regenerative agriculture projects to work with negotiators from the Global South.

-Together, we’ll strengthen their arguments against intensive farming techniques, and make the case for putting regenerative methods at the forefront of the global response to climate change.
+Together, we helped to strengthen their arguments against intensive farming techniques, and made the case for putting regenerative methods at the forefront of the global response to climate change.